Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-These cookies are the best yet!
-So soft and moist, with amazing flavor and a festive holiday red color.
-Load them with white chocolate chips or roll them in powdered sugar and they will melt in your mouth just like Mexican wedding cookies.
+Red velvet cake mix cookies are soft and moist from cream cheese with an amazing flavor and a festive red color.
+Load them with white chocolate chips or roll them in powdered sugar and they will melt in your mouth just like a chocolate crinkle cookie.

-• Easy: Simple red velvet cookies using cake mix means a delicious dessert even when you are short on time!
+• Easy: Red velvet cookies using cake mix are perfect when you are short on time.
+Everyone loves their thick, gooey texture and hint of cocoa flavor.

-• Festive: Their bold red color makes them perfect for holidays such as Christmas and Valentine’s Day.
+• Festive: Their bold red color makes them perfect for the holidays!
+Include on a Christmas dessert board or serve for an easy Valentine’s Day dessert.

 Butter, cream cheese, cake mix, egg, butter, vanilla.